 - You can map the job to a specific backup stored in the backup repository.
 Backup job mapping allows you to move backup files to a new backup repository and to point the job to existing backups on this new backup repository.
 You can also use backup job mapping if the configuration database got corrupted and you need to reconfigure backup job settings.

 To map the job to a backup, click the Map backup link.
 In the opened Select Backup window, select a backup in the backup repository.
 Backups can be easily identified by job names.
 To find the backup, you can also use the search field at the bottom of the window.

-- Use the Keep all file versions for the last field to define short-term retention policy: specify how long copies of all recent file versions must be kept in the short-term backup repository.
-You can restore the entire file share to any point in time within the period specified in this setting.
+- Use the Keep all file versions for the last field to specify how long copies of all recent file versions in the selected file share must be kept in the backup repository.
+You can restore the entire file share to any restore point within the period specified in this setting.

 If, for example, Keep all file versions for the last is set to 30 days, the backup repository will store all file versions that appeared at the file share during the last 30 days.
 At the scheduled time on the 31st day, the file backup job first backs up new file versions and saves them to the backup repository.
 Right after that, file versions older than 30 days (created on the 1st day) are either deleted from the backup repository or moved to the archive repository.
 File versions are moved to the archive repository, if at the Archive Repository step of the wizard you enable the Archive file versions to the following archive repository check box and configure the archive retention.